rybak/jira-gource/README.md

 When the script starts downloading the tickets, it will prompt the user for their JIRA password to authenticate with the JIRA server.

+jira-gource uses Python 3 features and is not Python 2 compatible.

 ### Output

 * `gource-input-<PROJECT>.txt` ― JIRA history converted to the custom format